1928–29 FA Cup: Second round proper

 The matches were played on Saturday, 8 December 1928.
 Two matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

-The 44 First and Second Division clubs, entered the competition at this stage, along with Third Division Northampton Town and Swindon Town.
-Also given a bye to this round of the draw were amateur side Corinthian.
+The 44 First and Second Division clubs entered the competition at this stage, along with Northampton Town, Swindon Town and amateur side Corinthian.
 The matches were scheduled for Saturday, 12 January 1929.
 Eight matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay.

 Fourth round proper

 The matches were scheduled for Saturday, 26 January 1929.
 Five games were drawn and went to replays in the following midweek fixture.
+Mansfield Town and Corinthian were the only non-league clubs remaining in the competition at this stage.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 16 February 1929.
 There were three replays played in the next midweek fixture.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 2 March 1929.
 There were two replays.